kittyfishfrommars/grav-skeleton-oxygen/user/themes/solarize/README.md

 ## Deferred assets block support

-## TODO: implement and document a better way to defer assets (prevent FOUC)

-As [explained in the Grav blog](https://getgrav.org/blog/important-theme-updates), since Grav 1.5.10 deferred blocks are supported and it will be standard to invoke assets rendering using these in the near future. _For the page templates included_, **this theme does not require deferred asset blocks**, and invoking a deferred asset block will crash a site running an older version of Grav.
+As [explained in the Grav blog](https://getgrav.org/blog/important-theme-updates), since Grav 1.5.10 deferred blocks are supported and these are implemented in this theme.

-Since v0.1.3 of this theme, it is simple to override the base template so that you can use a deferred asset block.
 In a template that extends `partials/base.html.twig`, simply add a deferred block called `assets`.
 For example:

 ```twig
 {% extends 'partials/base.html.twig' %}